villevaltonen/gymlog-api/README.md

 - Script the testing from container setup to tearing it down
 - Finish Docker compose
 - JWT-authentication
-- REST APIs for user mgmt and sets
+- REST APIs for user mgmt